Saccor/webb23-cms-boilerplate/README.md

 ### AboutTop Component

-The AboutTop component displays a title and rich text content, typically used at the top of the About page:
+The AboutTop component displays a title, optional subtitle, and rich text content, typically used at the top of the About page:

-- `title` - Main heading text
+- `title` - Main heading text (required)
+- `subtitle` - Descriptive subtitle (optional)
-- `body` - Rich text content
+- `body` - Rich text content (required)

+The component features precise typography with:
+- Public Sans font family
+- Specific letter tracking and line heights
+- Consistent spacing for optimal readability

 ### Banner Component

-The Banner component displays a full-width image, useful for visual separators or hero images:
+The Banner component displays a full-width image that spans edge-to-edge across the viewport:

-- `image` - Asset field for the banner image
+- `image` - Asset field for the banner image (required)
-- `alt` - Optional alt text for the image
+- `alt` - Alt text for accessibility (optional)
+- `overlay_text` - Optional text overlay with semi-transparent background (optional)

+The banner uses a special full-width technique with negative margins to ensure it spans the entire width of the screen on all device sizes.

 ### Hero3 Component

-The Hero3 component creates a versatile hero section with multiple content blocks:
+The Hero3 component creates a versatile hero section with multiple content blocks arranged in a specific layout:

-- `title` - Main heading
+- `title` - Main heading (required)
-- `subtitle` - Descriptive text below the heading
+- `subtitle` - Descriptive text below the heading (optional)
-- `cta` - Call-to-action blocks (buttons, links, etc.)
+- `cta` - Button component for call-to-action (array)
-- `products` - Product blocks to display

-### AboutPage Component

-The AboutPage is a content type component that serves as a template for the About page:

-- `sections` - Array of nestable blocks that make up the page content
+- `products` - Image components displayed in a grid with middle image offset (array)

+The component features:
+- Precise spacing between elements
+- A 3-column product grid with the middle image offset upward by 85px
+- Responsive design that adapts to all screen sizes

 ## Adding New Components